More Dimension, More Color: 5 Helpful Things To Know About Bezel Setting Stones on Stones with Michael Boyd

 I love that I learned many helpful pointers and new approaches to making bezels, working with metal, soldering, and more from watching Michael’s video–all things that came as bonus sidebars, in addition to the lesson at hand: setting stones on stones.

-In just the few short weeks that it has been available for download, Michael's Stone on Stone Setting video has become one of our best sellers with mostly five-star reviews.
-Join your fellow jewelry makers and learn these advanced metalsmithing skills with one of the industry's most proficient teachers!
+In just the few short weeks that it was available, Michael’s Stone on Stone Setting video became one of our best sellers with mostly five-star reviews.
+Join your fellow jewelry makers and learn these advanced metalsmithing skills with one of the industry’s most proficient teachers!